 How to apply for a signature loan

-Applying for a signature loan is usually easy, though getting approved may be a challenge — this all depends on your credit health.
+Applying for a signature loan is usually easy and perhaps faster than some other kinds of quick loans, though getting approved may be a challenge — it depends on your credit health.
 Many lenders offer an online loan application where you can apply for a signature loan in just a few minutes.

 Before you begin the application process, make sure to have your personal information available, like your contact information, Social Security number and proof of income.
 Depending on the lender, an approval and funding may take anywhere from a day to a few weeks.